santshvm/QR-Code-Generator-/README.md

 Users can install these dependencies conveniently using npm, as outlined in the installation instructions.

+## Future Enhancements

+While the current version of the application focuses on the backend and functionality, the user experience needs to be enhanced by building a frontend user interface.
+Here are some of the planned improvements:

+- [ ] Create a user-friendly and intuitive web-based interface.
+- [ ] Implement responsive design to ensure compatibility across various devices.
+- [ ] Enhance the application's visual appeal with modern UI components.
+- [ ] Improve accessibility and usability for a wider range of users.

 ## Conclusion:

 The Node.js QR Code Generator project offers a practical solution for generating QR codes from URLs, making it suitable for a variety of applications, including marketing, information sharing, and more.
 Its user-friendly CLI and straightforward installation process make it accessible to a broad audience of users and contributors.